Facebook user IDs and usernames are part of your profile.

 - Sign in to your Facebook account.

-- Click on the menu icon on the bottom-right corner of the screen.
+- Tap on the menu tab in the right corner of the screen.

 - Select the “Pages” option.

-- Tap on a specific page from the list displayed on the page.
+- Tap on a specific page and switch to the page from the pop-up menu.

 - Next, tap on the settings icon in the top-right corner.

-- Scroll down to “Page Roles.”
+- Scroll down and select “Page access.”
 A list of current page admins will appear.

 - Check if your name appears with an admin tag.
 If you’re not the admin, contact the page administrator and request them to change your role to admin.